 - Log on to the Microsoft Account Management website.

-You can also use this direct link to the Security settings section.
+You can also use this direct link to the Security settings page.

 - Verify your account via a security code when prompted.

 - Scroll down a bit and click on: Set up two-step verification.

 Once you’ve set up two-step verification, you need to obtain an App Password to be able to connect again via the Outlook Hotmail Connector or the EAS protocol.

 - In your account management go back to the Security settings page.